 - You may have some urine leakage (incontinence).
 This should improve over time.
 You should have almost normal bladder control within 3 to 6 months.

-After that, you can slowly work back up to your normal exercise routine.
+Do NOT lift anything heavier than a 1-gallon milk jug for the first 6 weeks.
+You can slowly work back up to your normal exercise routine after that.
 You can do everyday activities around the house if you feel up to it.
-Expect to get tired more easily.
+But expect to get tired more easily.

 Sexual Problems after Surgery